- Signs & Symptoms

 - Use a humidifier if the air in your home is dry.

-- It’s relatively rare in infants, but 1 in 10 children with eczema experience symptoms caused by food allergies.
-In general, children under the age of five years old with severe eczema also may have a food allergy, most commonly triggered by milk, eggs, nuts, seeds or wheat.
+- It's relatively rare in infants, but one in 10 children with eczema experience symptoms caused by food allergies.
+In general, children under 5 years of age with severe eczema also may have a food allergy, most commonly triggered by milk, eggs, nuts, seeds, or wheat.
 Some children with eczema develop severe allergic reactions to foods and many develop asthma and hay fever symptoms as they get older.

 Abnormal or sensitive skin